 (5) a recommendation as to the need for continued guardianship and any recommended changes in the scope of the guardianship;

 (b) A guardian shall report to the court in writing within 30 days of the occurrence of any of the events listed in this paragraph.
 The guardian must report any of the occurrences in this paragraph and follow the same reporting requirements in this paragraph for any employee of the guardian responsible for exercising powers and duties under the guardianship.
-A copy of the report must be provided to the ward and to interested persons of record with the court.
+A copy of the report must be provided to the person subject to guardianship and to interested persons of record with the court.
 A guardian shall report when:

 (1) the guardian is removed for cause from serving as a guardian or conservator, and if so, the case number and court location;